liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 ![Figure 7.43: When choosing an assignment type for a task node, you are given multiple options.](../../images/kaleo-4.png)

-When creating assignment types throughout your workflow, you will be prompted with this same screen.

-For this example, select *Assign to asset creator* and name the task `Developer`.
+For our workflow example, select *Assign to asset creator* and name the task `Developer`.
 Upon our workflow's Developer task being invoked, the creator of the workflow's asset is assigned.
 In Liferay Portal, each Kaleo workflow is associated with an asset type.
 Later in our exercise, we'll associate our workflow with a Dynamic Data List (DDL).
-Click *Finish* to complete the initial setup of your workflow definition.
+Click *Finish* to complete the initial setup of our workflow definition.

 ![Figure 7.x: The workflows you create using the workflow wizard are displayed in Designer's workflow diagram.](../../images/kaleo-9.png)